 At the same time, you may find the weaknesses of the store or site.
 With this data, we eliminate the “guesswork”.
-By establishing a data-driven pattern it is possible to work more effective on the present issues.
+By establishing a data-driven pattern, it is possible to work more effectively on the present issues.
 It is not recommended to rely on ideas starting with ‘I believe’, “probably” or “I like it”.
-Every adjustment, especially if it is a major one, needs to be backed up by data and careful researched.
+Every adjustment, especially if it is a major one, needs to be backed up by data and carefully researched.

 What you may think is logical, because you are used to the interface, is likely to be difficult for a fist time visitor.

 In addition to tools like Google Analytics, we also have other ways to get the right data about a site’s design.
 You can use a heat map (preferably with mouse and click tracking), one or more A / B tests, ‘user testing’, and more.

 Which of the above tools should be used?
 It depends on the problems you are facing, on your goals, but also on how much you want to invest in the research phase of the redesign process.